 Aspergers Group Therapy: Everyone can develop

-While I won’t pretend that group therapy is a cure for Aspergers (and many with Aspergers are understandably offended by the notion of cure) I strongly believe that individuals with Aspergers can develop, and can learn how to build meaningful social relationships.
+While we won’t pretend that group therapy is a cure for Aspergers (and many with Aspergers are understandably offended by the notion of cure), we strongly believe that individuals with Aspergers can develop, and can learn how to build meaningful social relationships.
 We get better at things that are challenging by doing them.
 Group therapy is an environment where individuals with Aspergers can get the support they need to take on this challenge.

 Will I fit in in group therapy if I have Aspergers?